-Prior to the completion of this offering, our board of directors intends to adopt our Executive Incentive Compensation Plan (the Incentive Compensation Plan).
+Our board of directors has adopted our Executive Incentive Compensation Plan (the Incentive Compensation Plan).
 The Incentive Compensation Plan will be administered by a committee appointed by our board of directors.
 Unless and until our board of directors determines otherwise, our compensation committee will be the administrator of the Incentive Compensation Plan.
 The Incentive Compensation Plan allows our compensation committee to provide cash incentive awards to selected employees, including our named executive officers, determined by our compensation committee, based upon performance goals established by our compensation committee.
-Our compensation committee, in its sole discretion, will establish a target award for each participant under the Incentive Compensation Plan, which may be expressed as a percentage of the participant's average annual base salary for the applicable performance period, a fixed dollar amount, or such other amount or based on such other formula as our compensation committee determines to be appropriate.
+Our compensation committee, in its sole discretion, will establish a target award for each participant under the Incentive Compensation Plan, which may be expressed as a percentage of the participantâ $\mathfrak{C}^{TM}$ s average annual base salary for the applicable performance period, a fixed dollar amount, or such other amount or based on such other formula as our compensation committee determines to be appropriate.